 Shin splints are a very common overuse injury.
 With rest and ice, most people recover from shin splints without any long-term health problems.
 However, if left untreated, shin splints do have the potential to develop into a tibial stress fracture.

-Shin splints develop from repeated stress to the shin bone by the pulling and tugging of the muscles and connective tissues in the lower leg.
-Frequent, repetitive pressure from running and jumping can cause the shin bone to become inflamed (swollen or irritated) and weakened.
-When the bone does not have time to heal, the damage can get worse and cause severe pain.
-Anyone who starts a new exercise routine or accelerates their sport or activity too quickly may be prone to developing shin splints.
+Shin splints develop from repeated stress to your shin bone by the pulling and tugging of the muscles and connective tissues in your lower leg.
+Frequent, repetitive pressure from running and jumping can cause your shin bone to become inflamed (swollen or irritated) and weakened.
+When the bone doesn’t have time to heal, the damage can get worse and cause severe pain.
+Such repeated stress can happen for many reasons, including starting a new exercise routine or increasing your level of physical activity too quickly.

 Although anyone can get shin splints, certain people have a higher chance of developing the condition.
 Groups with a higher risk of shin splints include:

 Complications from shin splints are rare.
 If you continue to run or play sports without letting your legs heal, shin splints can progress into a stress fracture.
 A stress fracture occurs when little cracks form in your bone.
 To treat a stress fracture, healthcare providers often recommend using crutches or wearing a walking boot until the bones heal.

 Healthcare providers diagnose shin splints by learning your medical history and doing a physical exam.
 Your provider will look at how you walk and examine your lower leg, ankle and foot.
 A complete exam will involve moving your ankle and foot around and feeling for tenderness along the bone.
 Standing on the painful leg or hopping on that leg may help to diagnose shin splints or a stress fracture.